ihcsim/stolon-swarm/README.md

   1 | value1
 (1 row)
 ```

+To remove all the services in the swarm, run `make swarm-clean`.
+This will stop and remove all etcd and stolon containers.
+By default, all the nodes aren't removed.
+To destroy all the nodes, use `make swarm-destroy`.

 ### Known Issues
 At the time of this writing, there are no ways to view the services' logs directly in Docker 1.12.
 Refer this issue [here](https://github.com/portainer/portainer/issues/334).
 The workaround involves using `docker service ps` to determine which node the service task is scheduled to and run `docker logs` on that node.